grshmac/Photoshop/README.md

-you can find the .psd(photoshop) file inside respective repositories
+you can find the .psd(photoshop) file inside respective repositories and a review through .png files at the front

 Reference for plant's website: https://www.theplantstore.co.nz/